pakinsa/DevOps_Project/12.Ansible Refactoring Project/Readme.md

 #### 5 Run Ansible Playbooks

 Before running an ansible playbook
-1. Ensure you connect to Jenkins-ansible server via OpenSSH
+1. Ensure to connect to Jenkins-ansible server via OpenSSH
 2. Open terminal
 3. Ensure pem key is in the directory available in the remote config file
 4. Run this command at home directory on Jenkins: eval `ssh-agent -s` && ssh-add latestkeys2.pem && ssh-add -l